vkbinfo/aisudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: In each row,column, and square-unit first we find the naked twins after that we eliminate naked twins.
+A: In each row,column, and square-unit first we find the naked twins after that we eliminate naked twins char from other elements.
 It's easy we just need to think for a single unit, and that solution can be applied to all units.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?